Julie Goldsmith Reiser

 t: 202 408 4600

 Julie Goldsmith Reiser is a partner at Cohen Milstein Sellers & Toll PLLC and member of the Firm’s Securities Fraud/Investor Protection practice group.
 She has extensive experience with case generation, motion practice, developing and implementing discovery strategies, depositions, expert discovery and case resolution.
 Ms. Reiser focuses much of her practice on enforcement of the federal securities laws on behalf of sophisticated domestic and international institutional investors.
 She has represented these investors in class action and individual “opt-out” actions as well as in transaction-related litigation in Delaware Chancery Court.

-In the employment area, Ms. Reiser represented and settled claims on behalf of African American employees who claimed that Kroger discriminated against them in pay and promotions in Wade v.
+In the employment area, Ms. Reiser represented African American employees who claimed that Kroger discriminated against them in pay and promotions, and settled claims for $16 million in Wade v.
 Kroger (W.D.
 Ky.).
 She was involved in the litigation and successful settlement of Beck v.
 The Boeing Co.
 (W. D. Wash.), which alleged sex discrimination in compensation and promotions and was resolved for $72.5 million.

-Ms. Reiser is the author of “Dodd Frank’s Protections for Senior Citizens: An Important, Yet Insufficient Step,” University of Cincinnati Law Review, Volume 81, Issue 2, May 30, 2013; “Why Courts Should Favor Certification of MBS Actions,” ABA Securities Litigation Journal, Volume 22, Number 1, Fall 2011; and the co-author of “The Misapplication of American Pipe Tolling Principles,” ABA Securities Litigation Journal, Volume 21, Number 2, Winter 2011.
+Ms. Reiser is the co-author of “Omnicare: Negligence is the New Strict Liability When Pleading Omissions Under the Securities Act,” Bloomberg BNA, Corporate Law & Accountability Report, April 10, 2015; the author of “Dodd Frank’s Protections for Senior Citizens: An Important, Yet Insufficient Step,” University of Cincinnati Law Review, Volume 81, Issue 2, May 30, 2013; “Why Courts Should Favor Certification of MBS Actions,” ABA Securities Litigation Journal, Volume 22, Number 1, Fall 2011; and the co-author of “The Misapplication of American Pipe Tolling Principles,” ABA Securities Litigation Journal, Volume 21, Number 2, Winter 2011.
 She also co-authored Opt-Outs: Making Private Enforcement of the Securities Laws Even Better, featured in the Winter/Spring 2008 edition of the ABA's Class Action and Derivative Suit Committee Newsletter and Companies in the Cross Hairs: When Plaintiffs Lawyers Choose Their Targets, They Look for These Employment Practices, The Legal Times, February 21, 2005.